ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

         msg: >
           IPv4s are {{ result.set.value | join(', ') }},
           TTL is {{ result.set.ttl }}
-      when: result.set
+      when: result.set is truthy

     - name: Show that record is not set ansible.builtin.debug:
         msg: There is no A record for www.example.com
-      when: not result.set
+      when: result.set is falsy

 In all examples in this section, you can replace :ansopt:`community.dns.hetzner_dns_record_set_info#module:zone_name=example.com` by :ansopt:`community.dns.hetzner_dns_record_set_info#module:zone_id=aBcDeFgHiJlMnOpQrStUvW` with the zone's ID string.